Shin Guard Sizing Guide

-Finding the correct model is just like anything else, your play style and needs influence the decision of what model is best for you.
-Generally speaking, many defenseman choose wider, bulkier pad, for more shot blocking surface and more protection.
-On the other hand, many forwards prefer a lower profile, tighter to the leg, lighter pad.
-These are simply tendencies and don’t imply that a defenseman should buy one pad and a forward should always buy another.
+Finding the correct model is just like anything else - your play style and needs influence the decision of what model is best for you.
+Generally speaking, many defenseman choose a wider, bulkier pad for more shot blocking surface and additional protection.
+On the other hand, many forwards prefer a lower profile, tighter to the leg and lighter pad.
+These are simply tendencies and don't imply that a defenseman should buy one pad and a forward should always buy another.

 When trying on shin pads, it is a good idea to have your skates with you.
 As mentioned, its tough to tell what the proper length of pad is without the skate on.
 You want to see where the pad fits in comparison to your skate tongue.
 You also want the pad to have a small gap if you wear it behind your skate tongue or if you put the skate tongue under the pad, you can usually go up an extra inch in size.
 Anything longer and your stride will be hindered.
 Each stride your foot will end up moving the pad up and out of place.